mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 image: /public/anchor.png
 ---

-Today we will continue mastering view preferences in SwiftUI that we touched a few weeks ago.
-Anchor preferences are another type of view preferences provided by SwiftUI.
+Today we will continue mastering view preferences in *SwiftUI* that we touched a few weeks ago.
+Anchor preferences are another type of view preferences provided by *SwiftUI*.
 The main goal of anchor preferences is to pass layout data like bounds, center coordinates, etc. to its parent view.

 #### Basics
 First of all, I want to ask you to check the post about view preferences if you are not familiar with these API.
 Anchor preferences use a very similar API.
 The only difference is that it is tuned to pass layout data.